Henry Halloran (poet)

-Henry Halloran CMG JP was an Australian poet and civil servant who was born in Cape Town, Cape Colony on 6 April 1811.
+Henry Halloran was an Australian poet and civil servant who was born in Cape Town, Cape Colony on 6 April 1811.

 Early life

 Henry Halloran was born on 6 April 1811, at Cape Town, Cape Colony, to Laurence Hynes Halloran and Lydia Anne, née Hall.
 After living in England for some years, he arrived in Sydney, Colony of New South Wales, in 1822 with his mother where they were reunited with his father.
 He was educated at his father's school before starting his career as a clerk in the NSW Public Service.

 Career as Public Servant

 Halloran became a clerk in the Survey Department in 1827, later becoming chief clerk.
 In 1859, the Crown Lands Office and Survey Department merged under his supervision.

 In February, 1866, Halloran was appointed the under-secretary in the Colonial Secretary's Department by Henry Parkes.
 A year later, Parkes appointed Halloran a justice of the peace.
 In 1867 and 1873, Halloran was involved in making arrangements for significant events such as welcoming the Duke of Edinburgh and the public funeral of William Charles Wentworth.

 For five years [1875 to 1880], Halloran was a N.S.W. commissioner for exhibitions in Philadelphia, Melbourne, Paris and Sydney.
 After 1878, Halloran was made a Companion of the Order of St Michael and St George (C.M.G.) and retired with a pension.
 He set up as a land agent but shortly after, he retired.